Multi-Scale Adaptive Network for Single Image Denoising: Related Work

-Multi-scale architectures have played a significant role in many fields of computer vision~\cite{pyramidA, rfb, yoly, msd, msp, msfe, dsa, sht}, thanks to the multi-scale features and their cross-scale complementarity.
-The straightforward way for multi-scale architecture is to separately feed multi-/single-resolution images/features into single/multiple subnetworks, and then fuse the outputs as a result~\cite{edpn, zid, pgan, dlp, bim}.
+Multi-scale architectures have played a significant role in many fields of computer vision~\cite{msd, yoly, msfe, msp}, thanks to multi-scale features and their cross-scale complementarity.
+The straightforward way for multi-scale architecture is to separately feed multi-/single-resolution images/features into single/multiple subnetworks, and then fuse the outputs as a result~\cite{zid, pyramidA, dsanet, edpn, pgan}.
 For example, HRNet~\cite{hrnet} proposed a multi-scale network by gradually adding high-to-low resolution subnetworks and repeating multi-scale fusions for human pose estimation.
 CLEARER~\cite{clearer} proposed a multi-scale neural architecture search to automatically determine where to fuse multi-scale features for image restoration.
-GridDehazeNet~\cite{griddehazenet} exploited the multi-scale information using a grid-like network and employed an attention mechanism to improve the dehazing performance.
+GDN~\cite{griddehazenet} exploited the multi-scale information using a grid-like network and employed an attention mechanism to improve the performance.
 DID-MDN~\cite{did-mdn} proposed a multi-stream densely connected network to efficiently leverage features of different scales for image deraining.
 MSCNN~\cite{mscnn} consists of a coarse-scale network and a fine-scale network to learn a transmission map for image dehazing.
-In addition, \cite{sadnet, msbdn, e-cae} employed encoder-decoder architectures to combine the high-to-low with low-to-high resolution features through the skip-connections.
+PANet~\cite{pyramidA} proposed a pyramid attention network for image restoration by capturing long-range feature correspondences from a multi-scale feature pyramid.
+In addition, \cite{sadnet, msbdn, uformer, restormer} employed encoder-decoder architecture to combine the high-to-low with low-to-high resolution features through skip-connections.

 Although the aforementioned studies and our work share similarities in multi-scale architecture, they are remarkably different.
 The existing methods only consider the cross-scale complementarity and use homologous architectures for different scale features.
-In contrast, our work additionally considers the within-scale characteristics and uses scale-specific structures to embrace the both, which is the missing piece and the first revelation for multi-scale architecture design.
+In contrast, our work additionally considers the within-scale characteristics and designs scale-specific structures to embrace both, which is the missing piece and the first revelation for multi-scale architecture design.